Reduced Cloud Cover Errors in a Hybrid AI-Climate Model Through Equation Discovery And Automatic Tuning: Evaluation of 20-year ICON Simulations

 Total cloud cover is the first metric to evaluate when testing a new cloud cover parameterization.
 Its importance cannot be overstated: clouds are fundamental to the Earth’s energy budget, as they can either cool the Earth by reflecting sunlight or warm it by trapping heat.
 Their role in modulating precipitation and humidity further underscores their influence on local and regional climates \cite{zelinka2020}.

-The first column of Fig. \ref{fig:iconml_eval} demonstrates that ICON-A-MLe achieves a notably more accurate representation (i.e., smaller RMSE values) of the geographical distribution of temporally averaged total cloud cover compared to the manually and automatically tuned ICON-A setups ($\Delta$RMSE $\leq$ $-1.79\, $W/m$^2$).
-This improvement is most evident in maritime regions, particularly in those dominated by marine low-level clouds; the Southern Ocean and the west coasts of Chile/Peru, Namibia/Angola, California, Morocco, and Australia \cite{muhlbauer2014climatology}.
-These are precisely the regions that exhibit the largest positive differences between panels a) and d) (see Fig. S5 a)).
+The first column of Fig. \ref{fig:iconml_eval} demonstrates that ICON-A-MLe achieves a notably more accurate representation of the geographical distribution of temporally averaged total cloud cover compared to the manually and automatically tuned ICON-A setups (global RMSE reduced by 15.4\% from Panel d) to a)).
+These improvements are most evident in maritime regions, particularly in regions dominated by marine low-level clouds \cite{muhlbauer2014climatology}; the Southern Ocean (RMSE reduced by 75.8\%), the west coasts of Chile/Peru (by 49.9\%), Namibia/Angola (by 54.2\%), California (by 24.1\%), Morocco (by 41.8\%), and Australia (by 53.3\%).
+These are precisely the regions that exhibit the largest positive differences between Panels a) and d) (see Fig. \ref{fig_si:fig_S7} a)).
 Polewards of 60$^{\circ}$N and 60$^{\circ}$S, ICON-A significantly overestimates cloud cover.
 While ICON-A-MLe shows an increased cloudiness over Canada and Greenland even further (locally by up to 23\%) compared to ICON-A, it displays reduced cloud cover over most of Antarctica (by nearly 10\%), thereby decreasing the corresponding bias to below 40\% cloud cover.
 As the remaining deviation cannot be entirely explained by the substantial measurement uncertainty in polar regions (up to 15\% \cite{liu2022analysis}), this motivates further refinement in future studies.

-While the cloud cover root-mean-square error (RMSE) is lower for the automatically tuned (panel d)) compared to the manually tuned (panel g)) ICON-A simulation ($\Delta$RMSE = $-0.98\, $W/m$^2$), their bias plots are almost indistinguishable as regional differences are typically rather small ($\leq$ 10\% cloud cover as can be seen in Fig S5 d)).
+While the cloud cover root-mean-square error (RMSE) is lower for the automatically tuned (Panel d)) compared to the manually tuned (Panel g)) ICON-A simulation ($\Delta$RMSE = $-0.98\, $W/m$^2$), their bias plots are almost indistinguishable as regional differences are typically rather small ($\leq$ 10\% cloud cover as can be seen in Fig. \ref{fig_si:fig_S7} d)).